How and Where to Pitch an Idea for a TV Show

 Now Scott Manville runs The TV Writers Vault where there are over 75 leading production companies, including Hollywood’s Fox Television Studios, using this website to find the next big TV hit.

-You can pitch an idea to The TV Writers Vault for one month for a fee of less than $40 and you get discounts when you pitch more ideas.
+You can pitch an idea to The TV Writers Vault for one month for a small fee and you get discounts when you pitch more ideas.
 Plus there are bigger discounts for 6 month and 12 month memberships.

 One of the most preferred type of proposal the TV companies like to see is for game shows.
 These shows are popular with TV companies because they are cheap and easy to make and attract big audiences.
 The really big money is in the top-rated shows that are broadcast at prime-time such as “Who Wants to Be a Millionaire” which at its peak had 19 million viewers in the UK and 35 million viewers in the US.